dscardoso/dscardoso.github.io/_pages/about.md

 The consequences of royalty relief programs in the oil industry :   _with Julien Daubanes, Saraly Andrade de Sá, Erik Katovich, and Pritam Saha_

+The Effects of a Targeted Price Ceiling On Crude Oil Exports in the Hotelling Model : _ with Stephen Salant and Julien Daubanes

+Fuel cost pass-through in commercial aviation
+:   _with Yongjoon Park_

 A global agricultural supply-demand-climate-trade model calibrated to Baseline :   _with Manuel Jimenez, Maros Ivanic, and Noé Nava_

 Welfare Analysis in the SIMPLE Model
 :   _with Thomas Hertel_

-Fuel cost pass-through in commercial aviation
-:   _with Yongjoon Park_